SUPERADRIANME

 At the Singapore Media Conference at Sands Theatre

-26 October 2010, Singapore – My first West End musical during my visit to London in June was The Lion King which was held at the Lyceum Theatre.
+26 October 2010, Singapore – My first West End musical during my visit to London in June of 2010 was The Lion King which was held at the Lyceum Theatre.
 I was touched to tears during the opening song “Circle of Life” and was awed by the costumes and puppetry.
 The London cast was made up of very good and powerful vocalists and the atmosphere was warmed with the structure and architecture of the historic 2100-seater Lyceum Theatre.
 Check out some photos taken at the Lyceum Theatre when I visited London for the AirAsia British Motor Grand Prix.

 Lyceum Theatre in London